Indian athletics' High Performance Director Volker Herrmann quits | Sports-Games

 Indian athletics' High Performance Director Volker Herrmann quits

-Athletics Federation of India's High Performance Director Volker Herrmann, whose contract has been extended by the Sports Ministry till the end of 2024 Olympics, has quit from his post, saying he "could no longer meet the self-imposed expectations coming along with the role."
-An AFI source confirmed that Herrmann resigned a few weeks ago but said he did not give any "specific reason".
-The German was appointed to the post in June 2019 for a term till the end of the postponed Tokyo Olympics in 2021.
+Athletics Federation of India's High Performance Director Volker Herrmann, whose contract was extended by the Sports Ministry till the end of 2024 Olympics, has relinquished the post, saying he "could no longer meet the self-imposed expectations coming along with the role."
+An AFI source said that Herrmann resigned a few weeks ago but he did not give any "specific reason".
+The German was appointed in June 2019 for a term till the end of the postponed Tokyo Olympics in 2021.
 In September, the ministry extended his contract till the end of 2024 Olympics but AFI sources said he did not sign the new contract.
 "After one-and-a-half fruitful and inspiring years in India, the day has come when I could not any longer meet the self-imposed expectations coming along with the role of AFI's high-performance director, which is why I resigned from my position three weeks ago," Herrmann wrote on his Facebook page.

 ALSO READ